elementaryBASIS/b_bot/README.md

 -  [Closing remarks](#contact)

 # General description <a name="general-description"></a>
+This Telegram bot is considered to make you feel more confident and motivated about learning courses.
+You will study more effectively with the special reflection program.
+It is based on so-called SSDL system, which describes an average studying curve.
+According to this system, NETO detects your current mental state and asks specific questions, which help you to learn without struggle with full understanding of the reason why you are doing it.
 # Structure <a name="struct"></a>
 Here are the structure of package, there you can find additional information:
 - [**workspace**](workspace) all bot sources are here